itsmuriuki/Predicting-churn-using-keras/README.md

-# Churn modelling using Keras
+# Predicting churn using Keras
 Deep Learning With Keras To Predict Customer Churn

 I used customer behavior data and Keras to predict customer churn based on Telco Customer Churn dataset.